DerBrunoIR/CourseGraph/README.md

 # Challenges

 ### collecting course descriptions
-From the `442` course I planed to scrape `47` failed due to variations in the HTML structure.
+From the `442` course I planed to scrape, `47` failed due to variations in the HTML structure.
 The list of missing courses can be found at `./Inforamtik/24_8_30/missing_hrefs.csv`.